dwrobel/flatcam/README.md

 - in Tool Film added the page size and page orientation in case of saving the film as PDF file
 - the application workspace has now a lot more options selectable in the Edit -> Preferences -> General -> GUI Preferences
+- updated the drawing of the workspace such that the application overall start time is improved and after first turn on of the workspace, toggling it will have no performance penalty

 26.11.2019